• Home

 Birth of Jesus is Elegantly Presented in “The Original Christmas Story”

-The Original Christmas Story is now available from Amazon & other booksellers.
+The Original Christmas Story is now available from Amazon other booksellers

 The Original Christmas Story is an inspiring presentation of the simple, unadorned origins of Jesus the Messiah.
 Drawing on The Common Gospel, this biblically true account is set in ancient Galilee and includes the miraculous conception of Jesus in his mother Mary’s womb, the support of Joseph (Mary’s betrothed), Mary’s visit to Elizabeth (the mother of John), John’s birth, and Mary and Joseph’s travel to Bethlehem.
 These events lead to the austere birth of Jesus, whereupon he is recognized as the Messiah by the righteous and honored by shepherds and magi from the east.
 When King Herod seeks to have the child killed by ordering the execution of all male children under the age of two years, the Holy Family flees to Egypt, where they remain until King Herod’s death.
 The Holy Family then returns to Galilee, where Jesus the Messiah continues to grow “in wisdom and stature, in human favor and in favor with God.”